The Book of Love (The Magnetic Fields song): Versions

-The Croatian musicians 2Cellos recorded an instrumental version on their album In2ition.
+The song has been covered and re-recorded by a variety of musicians:

 Peter Gabriel version

 When the Magnetic Fields appeared at London's Lyric Hammersmith Theatre in January 2001 to play their album 69 Love Songs in its entirety, they were joined by Peter Gabriel for an encore of "The Book of Love".
 He later recorded his own cover of the song for the soundtrack of the 2004 romantic comedy film Shall We Dance?
 His cover has since been featured in film and television, such as in the Scrubs episode "My Finale" and the South Park episode "Tweek x Craig".

 Gabriel's version appeared on his 2010 album Scratch My Back.
 Gabriel originally intended to release Scratch My Back and And I'll Scratch Yours simultaneously.
-However, as completion of the latter dragged out, it was instead decided to release a series of double A-sided singles with one song from each album every new full moon during 2010 on iTunes.
-The first of such singles was actually Gabriel's cover of "The Book of Love", together with Magnetic Fields frontman Stephin Merritt's cover of Gabriel's song "Not One of Us".
+However, as completion of the latter dragged out, it was instead decided to release a series of double A-sided singles with one song from each album every full moon during 2010 on iTunes.
+The first of such singles was Gabriel's cover of "The Book of Love", together with Magnetic Fields frontman Stephin Merritt's cover of Gabriel's song "Not One of Us".
 It was released on 30 January 2010, on the day of January 2010's full moon.

 On April 17, 2010, "The Book of Love" / "Not One of Us" as well as the follow-ups "Flume" / "Come Talk to Me" were released on 7" vinyl to independent record stores.